Vitamin d in pregnancy may shape Child's lung health

 Summary

-This study looked at 142 children aged 5 to 6 to see if their mothers' vitamin D levels during early pregnancy affected their breathing.
-Researchers measured airway resistance, a sign of lung health, and compared children whose mothers had low vitamin D to those with higher levels.
-The goal was to understand if vitamin D plays a role in early lung development and asthma risk.
+This study looked at 142 children aged 5-6 to see if their mothers' vitamin D levels early in pregnancy were linked to how well their lungs worked.
+Researchers measured airway resistance, a sign of breathing difficulty, and compared kids whose mothers had low vitamin D (<20 ng/ml) to those with higher levels.
+The goal was to understand if vitamin D plays a role in early lung development and later asthma risk.

 Disclaimer